What can be done with optical technology for the realization of a sustainable global environment?

 Environmental impact

-PFAS also cause serious problems in the natural environment.
-Soil and water pollution has a negative impact on ecosystems, causing a decrease in biodiversity and degradation of water quality.
-In particular, pollution in agricultural areas such as paddy fields and wetlands may have an impact on crops.
+PFAS can also cause serious problems in the natural environment.
+Soil and water pollution have a negative impact on ecosystems, causing a decrease in biodiversity and degradation of water quality.
+In particular, pollution in agricultural areas such as paddy fields and wetlands could have an impact on crops.

 Contribution to society through soil analysis of PFAS